 Below is a video demonstration of a taping recommended for a full day of walking in boots over hills.
 For lesser events, you may decide to only apply tape where you know it will be required such as at the back of the heel, or around a single toe.
 Check you are not allergic to zinc oxide tape before applying.

 The aim of this taping is to protect the areas of the foot which are prone to blisters.
 Preventing blisters by far the best cure!

 A single roll of 2.5cm (1 inch) zinc oxide tape is all that is required.

-- Do not overlap the tape as this will cause a ridge that might rub, or cause the tape to come away.
+Apply two or three separate strips of tape across the back of the heel.
+Do not overlap the tape as this will cause a ridge that might rub, or cause the tape to come away.

-- As above apply strips of tape along the inside of the foot.
+As above apply strips of tape along the inside of the foot.

-- Again ensure there are no bubbles or wrinkles.
+Again ensure there are no bubbles or wrinkles.

-- Apply single strips of tape around each toe.
+Apply single strips of tape around each toe.